shopware/shopware/src/Docs/platform/5-orm/9-translations.md

 ### Non-context dependant

-The `translations` field requires the language's UUID or locale code an index.
+The `translations` field requires the language's UUID or locale code as index.
 Its values will then be mapped into the translation definition as seen above.

-If you want to write multiple language once, you can add more records to the `translations` field.
+If you want to write multiple languages once, you can add more records to the `translations` field.

 ```php